EricSpencer00/Dexcom-Statistics/README.md

 - If your account is newer, you may use an email in place of a username, make sure you know which type you account is
 - Then, make sure you are sharing the credentials for your Dexcom account, not the follower's account
 - You will need to make sure your password is not only numbers, as this will cause Pydexcom to not recognize your password

--
+You will need to install pydexcom and twilio for all features to work.

-If you do not have Twilio, you can delete all relational code for sole Terminal support
+If you do not have a Twilio API Key, you can delete all Twilio-related code and just have Terminal support
 ```
 pip3 install pydexcom
 ```
 ```
 pip3 install twilio
 ```

-After you have made your .env file, place it in the same working directory as the Python file and you are good to go

 Example Output:
 ```